-The Disabilities Awareness Group strives to promote awareness, education and support around issues of impairment and disability on campus and in the field for students, faculty and staff.
+The Students Impacted by Ableism group strives to promote awareness, education and support around ableism and issues of impairment and disability on campus and in the field for students, faculty and staff.
 The group is open to the entire School for Social Work.
-We are made up of people with disabilities; friends, allies and family members of people with disabilities; and allies and persons of deaf culture.
+We are made up of people with disabilities; friends, allies and family members of people with disabilities; and allies and persons of Deaf culture.

 Neither disclosure of a disability nor identifying as having a disability is necessary to participate in this group.

-We recognize that the disability community is a diverse community made up of people with visual impairments, psychiatric disabilities, chronic health issues, HIV+ status, hearing impairments, developmental disabilities and cognitive impairments.
-We also see ourselves in alliance with the deaf community.
+We recognize that individuals impacted by ableism constitute a diverse community made up of people with visual impairments, psychiatric disabilities, chronic health issues, HIV+ status, hearing impairments, developmental disabilities and cognitive impairments.
+We also see ourselves in alliance with the Deaf community.
 The group's goal of social justice, civil and economic rights, and inclusion for persons with disabilities are part of the school's anti-racism mission that honors experiences of internalized oppression.